Get the Best NJ Home Loan

 - Much lower minimum credit score requirement: FHA guidelines now allow for a minimum credit score of 500.

-New York and New Jersey home improvement loans, and construction loans, are one of SunQuest’s specialties.
+New Jersey home improvement loans, and construction loans, are one of SunQuest’s specialties.
 Go to our Construction Loans page to see all the details.

 HomeStyle Renovation mortgage (HSR), a Fannie Mae Program, permits borrowers to include financing for home improvements in a purchase or re-finance transaction of an existing home.
 It’s a convenient way for borrowers to make renovations, repairs, or improvements totaling up to 50 percent of the as-completed appraised value of the property with a first mortgage, rather than a second mortgage, home equity line of credit, or other, more costly financing method.
 Eligible borrowers include individual home buyers, investors, nonprofit organizations, and local government agencies.